sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 it is too easy to implement it incorrectly (just place the handler at the beginning) and inadvertently 'catch all' requests, reporting them as 'not found' when in fact they are not.

+Also, this 404 error would be returned anyway by the server, so it is not really necessary to implement it.
+I've added this section just to show you that it is possible to do it (because someone asked me about it, specifically how to differentiate between 404 in case of missing contact for a given id and calling non-existing endpoint).

 ## Summary

 Now you know how to build a minimal API in .NET 7.0.